 Across the nation and world, Native peoples continue their profound respect for the land, as well as for water and air, and live in harmony with nature.
 The Native American Seven Generations Principle is a philosophy in which the decisions we make today should result in a sustainable world seven generations into the future (Indigenous Corporate Training).
 Native peoples have repeatedly demonstrated through peaceful protests against the desecration of sacred lands, damage to water supplies, the reneging of Tribal rights guaranteed by treaties, and more.
 Examples of such efforts are the protests against the Dakota Access Pipeline and the destruction of sacred land by golf courses (Chicago Tribune 3, New York Times 2).

 In addition to having their land, air, and water threatened, Native Americans face threats to human rights in a myriad of other ways.
 For example, thousands of North American Indigenous women and girls have been murdered or disappeared during the past four decades.
 The REDress Project is a human rights initiative that aims to raise awareness of this horrific issue.
-Native communities also experience higher rates of suicide, substance abuse and addiction, high school dropout rates, mortality, and psychological distress compared to all other ethnic groups in the United States.
+Native communities also experience higher rates of suicide and mental health issues, substance abuse and addiction, high school dropout rates, and mortality compared to all other ethnic groups in the United States.
 While the Indian Gaming Regulatory Act (IGRA) was passed in 1988 allowing for Tribes to use revenues generated from casinos for purposes designated in the IGRA such as Tribal government operations and programs including schools, police and fire departments, courts, and hospitals, Native peoples continue to experience the highest rates of poverty and unemployment in the U.S. (Indian Country Today 3, Office of Indian Gaming).
 Nevertheless, Native peoples have maintained their strong desire to protect the land of Turtle Island, the Native term for North America.
 In fact, “Native people have the highest per-capita involvement of any population to serve in the U.S. military” (National Indian Council on Aging).
 Since 9/11, nearly 19% of all Native Americans have served in the Armed Forces while all other ethnicities average 14% (USO).

 We invite you to learn more about the genocide and forced displacement by non-Native settlers, and the ongoing injustices against Native peoples.